c4ldas/c4ldas-api/README.md

 I have decided to rewrite the code of my webpage and APIs.
 The webpage is still the same address, https://c4ldas.com.br.

 The main idea was to learn more about Next.js and its features.
 Also, I could move the hosting to Vercel (which is free for hobby accounts) and have the benefits of caching, CDN, etc.
 The previous page was hosted in [Replit](https://replit.com) with a Core account (called Hacker in the past).
-The code of that is still in [c4ldas/apis](https://github.com/c4ldas/apis) repository and the website can be reached (not for long) in https://c4ldas-api.replit.app.
+The code of that is still in [c4ldas/apis](https://github.com/c4ldas/apis) repository.

 <h2>Webpage</h2>